 How do you quantify the power of an AI model?

 One way is to look at the parameters the model is capable of.
-In an AI model, parameters are akin to variables — an AI learns these parameters through training.
+In an AI model, parameters are akin to variables — an AI learns these parameters through training and supervised learning.
 So, the larger the number of parameters, the more complex (or “smart”) it is.

 This means we can see just how far this technology has come in the past few years by visualizing parameter sizes for AI models in a timeline template like this:

 Note, we welcome sharing!
 You have permission to use this infographic on your blog or website.
 Simply copy the HTML code below to add this infographic to your site.
 Or, if you’d like to reference a specific statistic or fact, please include a link to this blog post as a source.

 <img src="https://venngage-wordpress.s3.amazonaws.com/uploads/2022/10/AI-Growth-Timeline-Infographic-1.png" alt="AI's Explosive Growth [Timeline Infographic]"/><a href="https://venngage.com/blog/ai-growth">AI's Explosive Growth: Will GPT-4 Achieve Superhuman Capabilities [Timeline Infographic] </a> created by <a href="https://venngage.com/">Venngage Infographic Maker</a>

 Back in 2017, Deepmind (a Google company) released AlphaGo Zero: an AI model with 46 million parameters.
 This system was able to beat the world’s best chess champions after learning the game in only 4 hours.

 Previously, AlphaGo (AlphaGo Zero’s predecessor) beat the world’s best “Go” player — an ancient Asian game more complex than chess.
 Ke Jie, the master Go player in question, called the AI “godlike.”
 Even back then, AI models were scary smart.